yschen25/Revolut_Interview_Task/README.md

 ## Can be improved

-Considered about the users will choose another currency, the account balances should be keep flexibility, when user choose the sepcific currency it should update to the corresponding balance,
+Considering the users will choose another currency, the account balances should be kept flexibility, when user chooses the sepcific currency it should update the corresponding balance,

 <br/>

 ## APP functionality expand

-When customer submit the currency exchange request, we need consider "Should we calculate money by the rate shows on the screen or by the instant rate?"
+When the customer submits the currency exchange request, we should also consider "Should we use the exchange rate of the one shown on the screen or the instant one?"

-There are two conditions :
+Followings are the considerations:

-1. Calculate amount by the rate shows on the screen
+1. Calculate amount by the rate shown on the screen

-    Users knowing well about exactly how much money they sell / buy, but result of amount might not be the latest one.
+    Users know well about exactly how much money they sell / buy, but result of amount might not be the latest one.

+    (not sure what do you mean, I would change to "but the company needs to bear with the potential differences")

 2. Calculate amount by instant rate

     Users sell / buy the latest amount, but it might confused the users.

-On my previous e-commerce company, we used the rate shows on screen for calculating to prevent controversy.
+On my previous e-commerce company, we used the rate shown on screen for calculating to prevent controversy.
 Considered about user experiences and amount precision I think it's can be discussed.